Field Trips

 Geology & Paleontology of The San Rafael Swell

-Join paleontologist ReBecca Hunt-Foster on a tour of the Copper Ridge and Mill Canyon dinosaur track sites located off scenic Highway 191 between Green River and Moab.
+Join paleontologist Emily Lessner on a tour of the extraordinary Mill Canyon dinosaur track site located off scenic Highway 191 between Green River and Moab.
+The tracks at Mill Canyon reveal a muddy environment bustling with dinosaur and crocodilian species.

 Rock Art Road Trip: Buckhorn Draw